 As a courtesy to other Library patrons, please turn cell phones off, to silent or vibrate.
 If you must make and/or take a call, please do so quietly and in a considerate manner.
 Patrons are not permitted to use Library phones.

 Computers are for public and attorney use for legal research purposes only.
 There is no time limit for computer use, but you may be asked to relinquish your computer if high demand is evident.
 We ask that you be considerate of other patrons.
-Computers reserved for Westlaw and LexisNexis are only for searching those databases.
 All monitors must be facing forward while in use.
+Patrons engaged in activities not associated with legal research may be asked to leave.

 Copyright law of the United States (Title 17 U.S. Code) governs the making of copies of copyrighted materials.
 Any person copying such material is liable for any infringements.